VincentVanCode101/craft-deprecated/README.md

 - **Inspection** (`inspect` command):
   - View all allowed operations and their supported language/framework combinations.

-- **Flexible Project Setup**:
-  - Specify a custom project name using the `--name` flag.
-  - View available dependencies for a specific language using the `--show-dependencies` flag.

 - **Docker-Ready**:
   - Generated and updated projects are pre-configured to run in Docker containers.